-Depending on the severity of your symptoms and the nature of your work you may feel able to return to work within a few weeks.
-You can discuss this with your GP or healthcare professional.
+Depending on the severity of your symptoms and the nature of your work, you may feel able to return to work within a few weeks.
+You can discuss this with your GP or practice nurse.

 Will I have another scan?

 Most patients will not have a repeat scan as the results do not usually change the way we manage your condition.
 However, if your PE was large or caused a strain to your heart, you may be asked to have a repeat scan.
 This will be explained to you before you go home or when you are seen in the hospital clinic.